 - Look at your website copy to make sure you sell benefits before features.
 Sell the sizzle before you sell the steak.

-- For a great example of a wedding business that sells benefits, and then ONLY AFTER the benefits talks about features, that is very successful at getting more inquiries from their website, visit http://drsmusic.com.
+- For a great example of a wedding business that sells benefits first, and then features, visit http://drsmusic.com.

 - Download this “Benefits vs. Features” worksheet: https://bookmoreweddings.com/wp-content/uploads/2018/11/feature-and-benefit-worksheet.pdf